-So, why is it so important to have an evening schedule?
-Well my friend, this small thing will save you loads of time the next day!
-Ahh Whaaa!!!
+So, why is it so important to have an evening routine?
+Well, my friend, this small thing will save you loads of time the next day!
+Ahh, Whaaa!!!
 Yep, it's true.
 You can save up to 2 hours a day by having one.

 Drop the mic.

-Now picking it back up, because I wasn't finished.
+Now pick it back up, because I wasn't finished.

-Setting up an evening schedule will save you loads of time.
+Setting up an evening routine will save you loads of time.
 Since you know that I have ZERO extra time in my days I need all of the help I can get.

 My house was a mess.